 Your choice of a 30-minute foot massage for two or a body scrub for two

 Noon, but if the room is available late check-out until 6pm can be arranged for 50 per cent of the day rate.
-Earliest check-in, 3pm for rooms and 4pm for villas.
+Earliest check-in, 3pm.

 Rustle up your own body scrubs, hair masks and lip balms at the Alchemy Bar.
 Run once a week, the free hour-long workshops use seasonal organic ingredients from the garden; it’s essential to book ahead.